cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ## C509 Certificate Attributes Registry {#atttype}

 IANA has created a new registry titled "C509 Certificate Attributes" under the new heading "C509 Certificate".
 The columns of the registry are Value, Name, OID, DER, Comments, and Reference, where Value is an positive integer, and the other columns are text strings.
-Only non-negative values can be registered.
 For values in the interval \[1, 23\] the registration procedure is "IETF Review" and "Expert Review".
 For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+-----------------------------------------------------------+